-There are three over-arching reasons driving GoWell: the opportunity that the large-scale investment in housing and neighbourhood regeneration currently taking place in Glasgow presents; the lack of evidence of whether and how housing and neighbourhood improvements improve health and wellbeing; and the enduring and in some cases widening health inequalities in Glasgow.
+There were three over-arching reasons driving GoWell: the opportunity that the large-scale investment in housing and neighbourhood regeneration that was taking place in Glasgow presents; the lack of evidence of whether and how housing and neighbourhood improvements improve health and wellbeing; and the enduring and in some cases widening health inequalities in Glasgow.
 Each of these are explained in turn below.

 POLICY CONTEXT AND SCALE OF INVESTMENT: A UNIQUE OPPORTUNITY

 Longitudinal studies of complex social policies are difficult to design and implement and require prior warning of the timing and nature of regeneration initiatives.
 They also require close links between researchers and stakeholders and a well designed programme to evaluate – these are all in place in Glasgow.
 There are also a number of different aspects particular to Glasgow’s community regeneration and neighbourhood renewal activities that make it unique:

 - The variety of activities taking place which range from incremental improvements, to refurbishment, to complete demolition and rebuilding.

 - The scale of the housing change: involving over 75,000 homes.

 - The extent of neighbourhood remodelling: neighbourhoods will be changed as physical, social and service environments.